awsdocs/aws-doc-sdk-examples/README.md

 This repository thrives on your contributions! ❤️ To get involved, see the [CONTRIBUTING.md](CONTRIBUTING.md). 🙏

+# Requests

+## How we prioritize contributions and requests
+Our team reviews all request, evaluating them for the following:
+- Clarity
+- Relevance
+- Feasibility

+Based on the evaluation, we determine the priority of each request and allocate resources accordingly.
+We prioritize requests that are clear, relevant, and can be completed in a reasonable amount of time. **All examples request should be made as early as possible.
+For larger examples, this should be at least two months in advance of the requied date.** An accompanying high quality PR increases the chance we can address the request.

+Please note that some requests, such as bug fixes and security issues, take priority over new code examples.
+Additionally, we have finite resources and our own priorities that guide the development of code examples.
+If you have any questions or would like to contribute, please refer to our [contribution guide](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/CONTRIBUTING.md).

 ## Tributaries

 The AWS Documentation includes source code examples from several additional sources.
 These sources are called tributaries, flowing into the "river" of AWS Documentation.